EARLY YEARS: AUTUMN TERM

 I Wonder... gives us the chance to explore several different themes during our first term at school.
-Much of our work is planned on a much shorter term with ideas and prompts from the children and being guided by their starting points and interests and, importantly, building provision that reflects the baseline for our young learners, however we still have some I wonder statements to explore within this.
-Equally, although we have our separate areas of learning in the Early Years Framework, we have a curriculum that ensures that this first year creates opportunities for all subjects to begin their journey of progress (all of which appear within the Early Years curriculum just under different headings).
+Much of our work is planned on a much shorter term basis with ideas and prompts from the children and being guided by their starting points and interests and, importantly, building provision that reflects the baseline for our young learners, however we still have some I wonder statements to explore within this.
+Equally, although we have our separate areas of learning in the Early Years Framework, we have a curriculum that ensures that this first year creates opportunities for all subjects to begin their journey of progress (all of which appear within the Early Years curriculum just under different headings in many ways).
 It is important for us to be the first in a seven year journey rather than a one-off year.

-In addition to our ongoing opportunities within our stripped back provision, our children have been creating self portraits during their artwork and we have been exploring colours as well - in particular Autumnal colours.
+In addition to our ongoing opportunities within our stripped back provision, our children have been creating self portraits during their Artwork and we have been exploring colours as well - in particular Autumnal colours.
 Our 3-D work has involved us making Diva Lamps during our study of Diwali in the second half of Autumn Term.
 The children completed their first ever structure by creating different buildings that represented their homes and the places that are important to them during Design & Technology.

 Our knowledge and understanding of the world Science studies focused upon taking a look at the immediate natural world around us and finding evidence of changes during our Autumnal walks and observations.
 We talked about changes that happen to materials at this time of year and we have begun to discuss light and where it comes from.
-Our History work comes through discussions about the children own life-story and their family history.
+Our History work came through discussions about the children's own life-story and their family history.
 We looked at the ways in which they have changed and the changes that have taken place in their lifetime.
 We looked at the children's immediate locality and community during our Geography based time.
 We have aimed to make this work as practical as possible.
 Let's get out there and explore!
 We have also been talking about why people give each other gifts at Christmas and what this means.
 We have talked about other times of the year when people might give gifts and how this can mean different things to them.
 This has been our Religious Education focus this term.